mortazavilab/swan_vis/README.md

 ### 3.a: Adding just the models

 These transcript models should be those that come from your RNA-seq dataset, in GTF format.
 You will give your dataset a name so that the program can record what transcripts are seen in what dataset.
 Here, I'm adding 2 replicates each of wildtype mouse cortex, and 5xFAD (Alzheimer's model) mouse cortex.
-In each call, the first argument is the name of the dataset (each name added to the SpliceGraph must be unique!), and the second argument is the GTF file in which the transcript models associated with the dataset are stored.
+In each call, the first argument is the name of the dataset (each name added to the SwanGraph must be unique!), and the second argument is the GTF file in which the transcript models associated with the dataset are stored.
 ```py
 sg.add_dataset('wt_1', gtf='input_files/wt_1_filtered_talon.gtf')
 sg.add_dataset('wt_2', gtf='input_files/wt_2_filtered_talon.gtf')